toopay/gas-orm/CRUD.rst

 	if ( ! $new_user->save(TRUE))
 	{
 		echo $new_user->errors('<p class="error">', '</p>');

+		echo 'The raw errors were : ';

+		print_r($new_user->errors);
 	}
 	else
 	{
 		echo 'New user successfully created.
 And her id is '.$new_user->last_id();
 	}

+If you need to output the full string of error message, you can use **errors** method with first parameter as prefix (html tag) and second parameter as suffix (also html tag, must be match with prefix).
+If you need to process it in you own way, you can access **errors** properties of your model instance.

 Notice that **fill** will auto mapped our corresponding field rules with our data collection, and because we pass **TRUE** as second parameter, it will treated the data as **$_POST** data, so CI validation will be invoked.
 There are several :doc:`Hooks point <callbacks>` which you may use, to fully control the creating process within your model.